Sahasralinga

-The story goes like: After Kurukshetra war, Krishna suggests Pandavas to get "Pushpa Mruga" to hold Rajasooryadwara Yaga.
-Bheema dashed to "Mahendragiri" to fetch it.
+The story goes like: After Kurukshetra war, Krishna suggests Pandavas to get "Puṣpa Mṛga" to hold Rajasooryadwara Yaga.
+Bhima dashed to "Mahendragiri" to fetch it.
 On the way he meets Hanuman taking rest, which is stretched on his way.
-Bheema finds it difficult to cross the tail of Hanuman and requests to remove the tail.
-Hanuman asks Bheema to lift tail but he struggles and fails.Later both realised that both are divine powers.
-Hanuman learns the purpose of Bheem's journey and offers him hair from his tail for the protection.
-Bheem, after reaching Mahendragiri meets pushpamruga and it agrees on a condition that it would follow him only a "manovega"-speed at which mind moves.
-Bheem agrees trusting the tail hair.
-While leading the animal, whenever Bheem finds he cannot keep the pace with the animal, he drops a hair.
+Bhima finds it difficult to cross the tail of Hanuman and requests to remove the tail.
+Hanuman asks Bhima to lift tail but he struggles and fails.
+Later both realised that both are divine powers.
+Hanuman learns the purpose of Bhima's journey and offers him hair from his tail for the protection.
+Bhima, after reaching Mahendragiri meets pushpamruga and it agrees on a condition that it would follow him only a "manovega"-speed at which mind moves.
+Bhima agrees trusting the tail hair.
+While leading the animal, whenever Bhima finds he cannot keep the pace with the animal, he drops a hair.
 Strangely a "Shivalinga" appears just on the spot and Pushpamruga proceeds only after worshipping the linga.
-This gives Bheem sufficient time to adjust his speed.
+This gives Bhima sufficient time to adjust his speed.
 When they reach the place called "Uppinangady", Bheem finds difficult and drops remaining one thousand tail hair.
-A thousand lingas appear and by the time animal completes worship, Bheem safely reaches Yagamantap.
+A thousand lingas appear and by the time animal completes worship, Bhima safely reaches Yagamantapa.
 Thus it is believed that a thousand Lingas are found in the temple vicinity.One out of those Lingas found in the middle of the river sand becomes visible in the month of February.

 The lingas in Uppinangady are under the river and are naturally formed, not carved.